 The following is a list of other tips to increase your safety when conducting electronic or personal transactions:

-Protect your Debit / Credit Cards as if it were cash.
+- Protect Your Card and PIN: Protect your Debit / Credit Cards as if they were cash.
 Immediately report lost or stolen cards.
-Don’t write your Personal Identification Number (PIN) on your card or give it to anyone including friends and family, and never reveal it to anyone over the phone.
+Do not write your Personal Identification Number (PIN) on your card or give it to anyone including friends and family, and never reveal it to anyone over the phone.
 Avoid using numbers easily associated with you, such as your birth date, phone number, or anniversary.

-If the machine appears to have been tampered with, re-manufactured, has wires hanging out or has any loose parts do NOT use it.
+- Watch for “Skimmers:" If the machine appears to have been tampered with, re-manufactured, has wires hanging out or has any loose parts, do NOT use it.
 There could be a “skimmer” attached to this machine designed to copy the information from the magnetic strip on your card.

-Contact you bank immediately if you find irregularities in your statement, e.g. unauthorized cash withdrawals or charges for services or items not ordered.
+- Check Your Account Frequently: Contact you bank immediately if you find irregularities in your statement, e.g. unauthorized cash withdrawals or charges for services, or items not ordered.
 The extent of your liability in fraudulent loses depends on how quickly you report the unauthorized transactions.

-Use extra caution when using an ATN at night.
+- Observe Surroundings: Use extra caution when using an ATM at night.
 If the lights at the ATM are not working do not use this machine.
-If there is trees, bushes or any items obstructing your view of the ATM and it’s surrounding go to another machine.
+If there are trees, bushes or any items obstructing your view of the ATM and it’s surrounding, go to another machine.